 - High blood pressure– a blood pressure of 140/90 mm/hg (millimeter mercury) is linked to an increased risk of type 2 diabetes.

-For gestational diabetes– during the pregnancy, the placenta produces hormones to sustain the pregnancy and this hormones make the cells more resistant to insulin.
-In normal situation your pancreas responds by producing enough extra insulin to overcome the resistance, but when the pancreas can’t keep up, there are too little glucose gets into your cells and too much stays in your bloodstream.
+For gestational diabetes– during the pregnancy, the placenta produces hormones to sustain the pregnancy and these hormones make the cells more resistant to insulin.
+In normal situation your pancreas responds by producing enough extra insulin to overcome the resistance, but when the pancreas can’t keep up, there are too little glucose gets into your cells and too many stays in your bloodstream.

 - Family or personal history

 - Age– older than 25 years old women

 - Race– unclear but women who are Black, American Indian, Hispanic and Asian are most likely to develop this gestational diabetes.